-Applicability.
+- Applicability.
 This Notice sets forth requirements, policies, and procedures for SARA, a project-based tenant rent subsidy contract, to serve eligible very-low and low-income households.
-Properties eligible for SARA must be participating in one of the following programs authorized by

-Title V of the Housing Act of 1949 and reaching loan maturity for all direct loans between March 9, 2024 and September 30, 2024:
+Properties eligible for SARA must be participating in one of the following programs authorized by Title V of the Housing Act of 1949 and reaching loan maturity for all direct loans during FY25: - a.

-- a.
 Section 515 Rural Rental Housing, which includes congregate housing, group homes, and Rural Cooperative Housing. - b.
 Sections 514 Farm Labor Housing loans.